 What’s the probability that the revenue reported on an SMB tax return is true?
 Can one predict that revenue with unpaid and paid invoices and the contribution margin much more before hand thus enabling earlier business credit lines?

 In the absence of perfect data (annual return and audited financials), is it possible to use a proxy to predict financial standing?

 Is it possible to predict the reputation (trust) standing of a company based on its existing relationships with multiple parties?

 With neural networks, a branch of artificial intelligence, we can train our algorithms to become intelligent overtime and predict the future much more reliably.
 This can be done by scanning hundreds of thousands of invoices, clustering them and training them.
-The training starts with (aggregation and a regression model on millions of existing credit and bankruptcy data).
 Overtime, the algorithms begin to get more intelligent, making its own assumptions, relying less on its trainers while detecting new patterns.